aaron25484/e-commerce/README.md

 ### Hooks

-The project makes extensive use of React hooks, including `useEffect`, `useContext`, and `useState`, to manage component lifecycle, global state, and component-specific state.
+The project makes extensive use of React hooks, including `useEffect`, `useContext`, `useReducer` and `useState`, to manage component lifecycle, global state, and component-specific state.

 ### User Authentication